LemoFoundationLtd/lemo-core-sdk/README.md

     host: 'http://127.0.0.1:8001'
 })
 ```
-- `chainID` ChainID of LemoChain.
+- `chainID` The ID of LemoChain.
 Default value is `1`, it represents main net
 - `host` LemoChain node's http listening address.
 The default value is  `http://127.0.0.1:8001`
     > NOTE: If the cross domain issue appear.
 Try to use flag `--rpccorsdomain http://[domain of the web page]:[port]` to restart LemoChain node.